How Dictation Works

 - Your Mac's built-in microphone, an external USB mic, or Bluetooth headset captures audio.

 - TalkWriter streams audio as you speak.
-It does not wait until you finish.
+It does not wait until you finish -- this is what keeps latency low.

 - The pill overlay shows an animated waveform to confirm audio is being detected.

 For the best results, speak clearly and keep your microphone 6-12 inches from your mouth.
-See Microphone Best Practices for detailed setup tips.
+An external USB microphone or headset makes a bigger difference than any software setting.

 Stage 2: Speech-to-Text (Soniox STT)

-What happens: A professional-grade speech recognition engine (Soniox) converts your audio into raw text.
+What happens: A professional-grade speech recognition engine (Soniox) converts your audio stream into raw text.

-- Soniox processes your audio stream in real time with low latency.
+- Soniox processes your audio in real time with low latency (~200ms).

-- It supports 100+ languages and can handle accents, fast speech, and technical vocabulary.
+- It supports 100+ languages and handles accents, fast speech, and technical vocabulary.

-- The raw output is unformatted: no punctuation, no capitalization corrections, and filler words are included.
+- The raw output is unformatted: no punctuation, no capitalization, and filler words are included.

 Example raw output: